 The two to four kg weight gain is associating with increased energy intake due to insulin therapy.

 Learn how to dose correctly to avoid hypos

-Extremely low blood glucose is called as hypoglycemia is always possible with insulin therapy.
-However, overtime you can learn to manage or change the insulin dosage concerning;
+Extremely low blood glucose is hypoglycemia.
+The hypoglycemic episode is always possible with insulin therapy.
+However, over time, you can learn to manage or change the insulin dosage concerning;

 - food intake,

 - the symptoms you are experiencing.

 - Risk of hypoglycemia is high if you are: